What do you do when your child does not want to attend an activity?

 Your child is enjoying something fun now, and may not want to leave

 This is a big one.
-Sometimes the objection to going to said activity is because they are currently having fun at something they don’t want to leave.
+Sometimes the objection from kids not wanting to attend an activity is because they are currently having fun at something they don’t want to leave.

 It is a good idea to create a routine or process each day you’re leaving for an activity.
 Make it so they are not perhaps at playground with friends, on a video game, etc.